saldarji/darjix/scripts/edtech-news-config.md

 - **Sort By**: popularity

 ## Prompt Template
-You are an expert in educational technology.
-Analyze each of the following news articles and explain why it matters to the edtech community.
+Summarize each of the following news articles in a natural, concise way.
 For each article, provide:

-1. A brief analysis (2-3 sentences) explaining the significance and implications for education technology
+1. A brief summary (1-2 sentences) of what the article is about
-2. Focus on trends, innovations, policy changes, or important developments
+2. Focus on the key facts, developments, or news
+3. Write as a natural news summary, not an analysis of significance
-3. Do NOT include opinion pieces or subjective commentary
+4. Do NOT include opinion pieces or subjective commentary

-Output ONLY a numbered list with your analysis.
+Output ONLY a numbered list with your summaries.
 No headers, no other text.
 Example format:
-1. This development is significant because...
-2. This innovation matters for edtech because...
+1. [Natural summary of what happened]
+2. [Natural summary of what happened]

 ## Output Settings
 - **Output File**: _includes/edtech-news.md